“I’m a Midwife… and I Don’t Remember Parts of My Own Birth”

 I get wanting to hold on to it all because these children are everything to us.
 But childbirth is one of the most intense experiences the human body can go through.
 Physically, emotionally, and hormonally, it’s a high-stakes event.

-I don’t remember parts of my birth (a three day extravaganza ending in an emergency cesarean which I have written about on the blod previously) and I think everyone I’ve looked after even if they had something straightforward, is in the same boat.
+I don’t remember parts of my birth (a three day extravaganza ending in an emergency cesarean which I have written about on the blog).
+Everyone I’ve looked after even if they had something straightforward, is in the same boat.

-(btw this is me and my independent midwife Bethany…I’m so lucky.
+(btw the pohoto is me and my independent midwife Bethany…I’m so lucky.
 I actually had a great birth because I was so well supported.
 Even though it went objectively wrong, I don’t hold trauma because I got great care and I felt it all out as I went along.)

 Why Does This Happen?